 If your butter/sugar mix didn’t cream together for long enough and your vegan butter was very cold, or even if the weather is just very cold, it can end up that your cookie dough is too chilled and your cookies don’t spread.

-Can I use coconut oil instead of vegan butter?
 Some have done it and reported good results in the comments!
 You can also make your own homemade vegan butter which has coconut oil as the base ingredient.

-Can I use white sugar instead of brown?
 Yes you definitely can.
 It’s great either way or you can use a mix of both.

-Can I use a different non-dairy milk?
 Any non-dairy milk should do fine here.
 I used soy milk but almond milk should work great too as should pretty much any non-dairy milk.

 Keep them stored in an airtight container at room temperature and they’ll stay fresh for up to a week.

 - Vegan Coconut Cookies

-- Vegan Chocolate Cookies
+- Vegan Lemon Cookies